Low Regularity Ray Tracing for Wave Equations with Gaussian beams: Ansatz Construction

-We chose to build a modification of a Gaussian beam construction for the Schrodinger equation and pass to the wave equation using a modification of the Laplace transform.
+If the reader is expecting a typical Ansatz to the wave equation, that will not be found here as $C^3$ coefficients are necessary for easy control over the error terms, thus increasing the complexity of the construction.
+We modify the existing construction for Gaussian beams to low regularity coefficients.
 Gaussian beams are asymptotically valid high frequency solutions to hyperbolic differential equations which are concentrated on a single physical curve in the domain.
 One can extend them to dispersive equations such as the Schrodinger equation.
 Superpositions of Gaussian beams also provide a powerful tool to generate more general high frequency solutions which are not necessarily concentrated on a single curve.
-We present a systematic construction of Gaussian beam super-positions for the Schrodinger equation.
+We present a systematic construction of Gaussian beam super-positions for the wave equation, with the caveat that we have extremely low regularity coefficients.
 Geometric optics breaks down at caustics where the rays concentrate and the predicted amplitude is unbounded.
 The consideration of such difficulties which are caused by caustics starting with Keller \cite{keller} and then Maslov and Fedoriuk \cite{mf} which leads to the development of Fourier integral operators given by Hormander \cite{hormander}.
-We use a modification of the construction which is related to the Laplace transform in order to generate solutions which are concentrated along curves in the high frequency regime which model the X-ray transform.
+As such, we follow the parametrix construction in \cite{eskin} Section 64 losely, which is based on this Fourier integral operator construction.
+The major differences are that we have to be more careful about the treatment of our error terms, and we continue the construction to include the Gaussian beam tails.